If you have hypoglycemia symptoms, your health care provider will likely conduct a physical exam and review your medical history.

 - Do I need to adjust my treatment plan?

-- What else might be causing these signs and symptoms?
+- What else might be the cause?

 - What tests do I need?